Kaktushose/jda-commands/wiki/docs/misc/extension/writing.md

 1. If no instance of `MyExtensionData` is passed by the user, this argument will be set `null`.

 ## Providing Implementations
-Currently, extensions support to provide custom [PropertyProviders](../property.md#propertyprovider) of properties with category <Property.Category#LOADABLE>.
+Currently, extensions support providing custom [PropertyProviders](../property.md#propertyprovider) of properties with category <Property.Category#LOADABLE>.
 You can take a look at <Property> to know what properties can be provided by extensions.

 To provide custom <PropertyProvider>s your have to implement the <Extension#properties()> method.